 The abbreviation “CBD” is short for the word cannabidiol.
 It’s part of a class of compounds known as cannabinoids.

 Cannabis plants are rich in over a hundred cannabinoids.
 You can find cannabinoids in all sorts of biological systems.
 But the most famous is their namesake: the cannabis plant.
-Cannabis plants are rich in cannabinoids and these intriguing compounds are the main source of the many medicinal and recreational effects attributed to the cannabis plant.

 The Effects of CBD

 The cannabis plant has a long history of use dating back to ancient civilizations.

-Although the modern view of cannabis has focused largely on the recreational effects of smoking marijuana, the idea of cannabis as a health supplement is experiencing something of a modern renaissance, especially with mounting evidence on the benefits of CBD.
+Although the modern view of cannabis has focused largely on the recreational effects of smoking marijuana, the idea of cannabis as a product to promote wellness is experiencing something of a modern renaissance.

 CBD does not have the powerful psychoactive effects of its more infamous cousin THC.